 - a set of training examples, each of the form where is the value of the attribute or feature of example and is the corresponding class label,

 - the entropy of T conditioned on a (Conditional entropy)

 - the set of training examples of T such for which attribute a is equal to v

-Using this approach, we can find information gain for each of the attributes, and find out that the "Outlook" attribute gives us the greatest information gain, 0.247 bits.
-Now we can conclude that first split on "Windy" attribute was a really bad idea, and the given training examples suggest that we should test on the "Outlook" attribute first.
+Using this approach, we can find the information gain for each of the attributes, and find out that the "Outlook" attribute gives us the greatest information gain, 0.247 bits.
+Now we can conclude that the first split on the "Windy" attribute was a really bad idea, and the given training examples suggest that we should test on the "Outlook" attribute first.